 Those accounts are not included in a personal account.
 The accounts are other than the personal account.
 It consists of two categories:

 Real accounts are the accounts of all liabilities and assets of businesses.
 These accounts(real) are not closed at the end of the accounting year.
-In addition, these are the permanent accounts.
-The balances of these accounts are forward to the next accounting period.
+In addition, these are permanent accounts.
+The balances of these accounts are forwarded to the next accounting period.
 These have the following categories:

 These are the type of accounts that can be touched, measured, and seen. for example, Building A/c, Furniture A/c, Cash A/c, etc.

 Intangible real account

 These accounts can’t be touched, measured, or seen thus they can be bought and sold—for example, Copyright, Trademark, Goodwill, Patient, etc.

 These are temporary accounts.
 These accounts are related to expenses, gains, incomes, and losses.